ecmwf/metview-docs/docs/confluence/case_study_cross_section_of_sandy.rst

 ================

 Use a *Geographical View* icon to define the map.
-The map area should be defined as being from [20oN, 110oW] to [70oN, 30oW] and should show the line of the cross section - use an `Input Visualiser <https://confluence.ecmwf.int/display/METV/Input+Visualiser>`_ icon coupled with a `Graph Plotting <https://confluence.ecmwf.int/display/METV/Graph+Plotting>`_ icon to achieve this.
+The map area should be defined as being from [20oN, 110oW] to [70oN, 30oW] and should show the line of the cross section - use an :ref:`Input Visualiser  <input_visualiser_icon>` icon coupled with a `Graph Plotting <https://confluence.ecmwf.int/display/METV/Graph+Plotting>`_ icon to achieve this.
 The location of New York City (40.71oN, 74oW) can also be added with another *Input Visualiser* icon coupled with a :ref:`Symbol Plotting <msymb_icon>` icon.
 The legend will look better if customised to use the **Disjoint** type.